Wait in the car

 Anthony is taking the week off, so we’re rerunning this column from 2009.

 In middle age I became aware of a serious condition I’d been suffering all my all my life and about which I knew nothing.
 I don’t mean to be this way; I just am.
 It’s probably a hormone.

 I was first diagnosed when I was a hack writer at a children’s-book publisher.
-My boss said she wanted me to write a biography of Magic Johnson, then a very big deal in the National Basketball Association.
-He was apparently a helluva ball player, since even I had heard of him, and I had absolutely no interest in his life story, an awkward situation.
+My boss said she wanted me to write a biography of Magic Johnson, then a very big deal.
+He was apparently a helluva basketball player, since even I had heard of him, and I had absolutely no interest in his life story, an awkward situation.

 I explained my position to the editorial director:

 1. There were already more biographies of Magic Johnson than absolutely necessary, including a couple for children; 2.
 My complete lack of interest in Magic Johnson didn’t make a good book likely; 3.
 My name would be on the book forever no matter how dull it was.